sudnya/video-classifier/minerva-technical-documentation.md

 ## 2. Supervised Learning

-Minerva uses a well known neural network for supervised learning.
+Minerva uses a well known design involving an artificial neural network for supervised learning.
 The input data is preprocessed using the feature selection network.

 ## 3. Classification